top of page

 image.png

-Figure 2: Conceptual mapping of 233 symptoms across three core biological axes (left) and the corresponding distribution of 39 patients among the resulting clinical phenotypes (right).
+Figures: Conceptual mapping of 233 symptoms across core biological systems, with dominant clustering into three primary phenotypes (left) and the corresponding distribution of 39 patients among the resulting clinical phenotypes (right).
 The MCAS-overlap modifier—present in approximately half the patients—amplified symptom complexity.

 These findings redefine how withdrawal should be approached—by mechanism, not by dose alone.